Kissing Spines

 How are kissing spines diagnosed?

-A diagnosis can be challenging as it can be difficult to differentiate some of the clinical signs of kissing spines from behavioral or training issues, or medical conditions that are not related, or secondary, to the back.
+A diagnosis of kissing spines can be challenging as it can be difficult to differentiate some of the clinical signs of kissing spines from behavioral or training issues, or medical conditions that are not related, or secondary, to the back.
 Radiographs (X-rays) are commonly used to diagnose kissing spines.
 However, it is important to perform a thorough clinical examination and not just rely on X-ray analysis.
 Thermography, which uses an infrared camera to detect heat patterns, has been shown to be informative in some cases.
 Bone scans (nuclear scintigraphy) and ultrasound may also be used to provide diagnostic information.
 Referral to a specialist may be warranted for an accurate diagnosis.

 How are kissing spines treated?

 Treatment for kissing spines begins with making the horse more comfortable.
 This may be achieved through pain reduction, muscle relaxation, and exercises to stretch and strengthen back and abdominal muscles, stabilize posture, and improve mobility.
-Medical treatments may include shockwave therapy of the affected vertebrae and surrounding muscles, injections of anti-inflammatories in the region of the kissing spines (mesotherapy), and corticosteroid injections in the spaces between the vertebrae.
+Medical treatments may include shockwave therapy of the affected vertebrae and surrounding muscles, injections of anti-inflammatory medications in the region of the kissing spines (mesotherapy), and corticosteroid injections in the spaces between the vertebrae.

-Surgical treatment is also an option in severe cases.
+Surgical treatment is an option in severe cases.
 One approach is to remove about half (3 inches) of the bone at the top of each of the dorsal spinous processes.
 This type of surgery is highly invasive and involves long recovery times.
 Alternatively, endoscopy may be used to remove selected dorsal spinous processes and rejoin the ligaments between the processes.
 Another option is to perform an interspinous ligament desmotomy (ISLD) in which the interspinous ligament(s) is cut to relieve tension on the ligament.
 This can be performed in a standing, sedated horse.
 Although surgical intervention can produce positive results, these approaches can also destabilize the back and can lead to future lameness.

 What is the prognosis for kissing spines?